Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Main Methodology

-\end{theorem} \begin{proof} Please see Appendix \ref{app:thm:gaussian}. \end{proof} Theorem \ref{thm:gaussian} reduces the optimization complexity from the original function space $\mathcal{P}(\mathbb{R}^{d_x})$ to the Gaussian distribution family, more specifically, the parameter spaces of mean and covariance.
-Therefore, $\mathbf{D}_1$ can be transformed into a finite-dimensional optimization problem as follows
+Theorem \ref{thm:opt-condition} has reduced the optimization complexity from the original function space $\mathcal{F}$ to a specific exponential distribution family.
+For $k=T-1$, the space is further reduced to $S_{+}^{d_x} \times \mathbb{R}^{d_x}$, where $\mathbf{D}_1$ can be transformed into a finite-dimensional optimization problem as follows

 Please see Appendix \ref{app:use_optimality_condition} for a detailed derivation.
 However, this problem is now a nonconvex semidefinite optimization with respect to $\hat{\Sigma}_k$, solving a globally optimal solution is NP-hard in general.
-An alternative is to use numerical iterative algorithms to seek a locally optimal solution of \eqref{eq:one-step-DRPP-inner-general-dual-join-parametrize}.
-Nevertheless, the local optimality of the dual problem cannot guarantee the worst-case performance of $\mathbf{P}_1$.
-To deal with this hardness, we avoid directly solving the dual problem by applying the optimality condition in Theorem \ref{thm:gaussian} to $\mathbf{P}_1$.
+Even worse, the lack of a closed-form solution of $V^*_{T-1}$ makes it impossible to recursively parameterize and solve $\hat{p}_{k}$ backwardly based on the Bellman equation \eqref{eq:bellman}.